SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Logic3      | PC0-PC2 | PC4 |  --- |     PA5 |     2-series |

 * Inputs are always in consecutive order counting by bit position (not physical order).
-* All logic blocks present *on tinyAVR* always have an output pin, but may not have input pins.
+* All logic blocks present *on tinyAVR* always have an output pin, but may not have input pins. *This is not true of Dx and Ex-series parts* which bind each LUT to a port - they gain in consistency, but sacrifice coherance and effectiveness ("Why do we have 3 logic blocks with no output pins and all these pins with hardly any special functions?" versus "How did they choose the pin mapping for this thing, by throwing darts at a diagam?
+There's no rhyme or reason to any of it!")
 * `Logic2` and `Logic3` are present only on the 2-series.

 Logic Block |  8-pin        | 14-pin        | 20-pin        | 24-pin        |